Roberta Wilson: Films 1916–1918

 The studio directory item on the right states Roberta Wilson started working for Universal in November 1915.
 Like most aspiring actors, she had to earn her acting chops in minor uncredited roles.
 There are no published listings of these early films.

 1916 would prove to be a banner year for Roberta Wilson.
 It would mark the highest yearly film output of her entire acting career.
-Wilson would receive onscreen credit for 12 movies consisting of 3 features and 9 short films.
+Wilson would receive on-screen credit for 12 movies, including 3 features and 9 short films.
 She had gone from uncredited to shared top billing in a matter of months.
-She was skilled at her craft and worked hard at perfecting her performances.
+She was skilled in her craft and worked hard at perfecting her performances.
 Her ascension to top billing was not based on the influence of her more famous sister but rather on her determination to achieve success in her chosen art form.

 Wilson appeared in her first Universal movie with an onscreen credit – The Other Half.
 The 2-reel society drama was released on April 25, 1916, and produced by Universal.
-The magazine ads for the film lists G. Raymond Nye and Roberta Wilson as the featured leads under the direction of Jacques Jaccard.
+The magazine ads for the film list G. Raymond Nye and Roberta Wilson as the featured leads under the direction of Jacques Jaccard.